NeCTAR-RC/tutorials/_kubernetes/04-scaling.md

 Scaling up and down the number of containers is a Kubernetes operation that can be done using the `kubectl` command.
 For example, you can change the number of pods in a replicaset.
-We will cover this in the High Availability section.

 ## More information